Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Review of Bayesian Inverse Problems and Me tro po lis-Hastings Algorithms

 \subsection{Bayesian Inverse Problems}

-In the following we consider a general inverse problem for which the data is generated by Here $\noise$ is the observational noise, $ \in X$ is the input of the mathematical model, for example the initial condition or coefficients for a PDE, and $\mathcal{G}$ is the forward operator, a mapping between the Hilbert spaces $X$ and $Y$.
-In this setting the inverse problem is concerned with the reconstruction of the input $ $ to the model $\mathcal{G}$ given its noisy output, the data $\data$.
-The problem has typically to be regularised in some way because $\mathcal{G}$ can be non-injective and $\noise$ is unknown.
-Classically, this is done by choosing $ $ as the minimiser of a regularised least squares functional.
-Regularisation can also be approached by placing a prior $\prior(da)$ probability measure on $ $ containing all the a priori information.
-If, in addition, the forward operator $\mathcal{G}$ and the distributions of $\noise$ is given, then $( ,\data)$ can be treated as jointly varying random variables.
+We consider a general inverse problem for which the data is generated by Here $\noise$ is the observational noise, $ \in X$ is the input of the mathematical model, for example the initial condition or coefficients for a PDE, and $\mathcal{G}$ is the forward operator, a mapping between the Hilbert spaces $X$ and $Y$.
+In this setting, the inverse problem is concerned with the reconstruction of the input $ $ to the model $\mathcal{G}$ given its noisy output, the data $\data$.
+In the Bayesian framework, this is approached by placing a prior probability measure $\prior$ on $ $ containing all the a priori information.
+If, in addition, the forward operator $\mathcal{G}$ and the distribution of $\noise$ is given, then $ $ and $\data$ can be treated as jointly varying random variables.
 Under mild assumptions, there exists a conditional probability measure on $ $ which is called the posterior, an update of the prior using the data.
 In contrast to the minimiser of a least squares functional, the posterior is continuous in the data with respect to the total variation and the Hellinger distance.
 The posterior is also continuous with respect to approximations of the forward model.
-For the precise statements of these results we refer the reader to the surveys \cite{MR2652785} and \cite{stuartchinanotes}.
+For the precise statements of these results we refer the reader to the surveys in \cite{MR2652785} and \cite{stuartchinanotes}.
 Due to the latter result, it is possible to bound the difference between expectations calculated with respect to the posterior associated with the infinite dimensional and the discretised forward model.
 In Sections \ref{sec:MCMCGeneral} and \ref{sec:spectral}, we explain how the Metropolis-Hastings algorithm can be used to approximate expectations with respect to the posterior associated with the discretised forward model and how the resulting Monte-Carlo error can be bounded.
-In order to use Metropolis-Hastings algorithm we specify the posterior more explicitly.
-For finite dimensional distributions given as probability densities Bayes' rule yields
+In order to use a Metropolis-Hastings algorithm, we specify the posterior more explicitly.
+For finite dimensional distributions given as probability densities Bayes' rule \cite{1994BernardoBayesianBook} yields